-Begin by simply washing your Dutch Oven or Enamel Cookpot as normal with a sponge and dish soap.
-This will give you a good starting point.
+Wash your Dutch Oven or Enamel Cookpot as normal with a sponge and dish soap.
 You only want the burnt on bits of food and stubborn stains to clean.

-You can then work on removing them by using a Magic Eraser.
-Make sure you soak the Eraser in water first before you start scrubbing as it will last much longer.
-To complete the process and remove the most stubborn stains, mix up your paste of Baking Soda and Water in equal proportions, then apply with a ball of scrunched up Paper Towel.
-You won’t believe how well this works and there’s no hard scrubbing!
-As you can see from the Photos above from Country Cleaver .. it really works!
+Make sure you soak the Eraser in water first before you start scrubbing.
+Your solution should be equal proportions of water and baking soda.
+Apply with a ball of scrunched up Paper Towel.
+You won’t believe how well this works and there’s no hard scrubbing.
+As you can see by the Photo above from Country Cleaver it really works!

-Here’s another popular method for cleaning your Enamel Cookware but you are using chemicals.
-This would be for very serious burnt on stains.
-Click Play above ⇑ for video.
+Here’s another popular method for cleaning your Enamel Cookware.
+This method does use chemicals and is for serious burnt on stains.
+Click Play above to view ^

 If you want to learn the secret to making your own Magic Erasers, we have found the recipe, you can find the details here